Opinion | The mayor must answer questions — and take action — on deplorable D.C. jail conditions

 An eight-member team of deputy U.S. marshals showed up for the inspection of the D.C. jail facilities in Southeast Washington after U.S. District Judge Royce C. Lamberth called on the Justice Department to investigate whether the jail had been violating the civil rights of the dozens of prisoners charged in the Jan.
 6 assault on the U.S. Capitol.
 They were there from Oct.
 18 to Oct.
 22. Investigators found that the Central Treatment Facility, where the Jan.
 6 protesters were being held, passed muster but discovered serious deficiencies in the main jail, the Central Detention Facility.
 In addition to the unsanitary living conditions and substandard physical facilities, inspectors noted evidence of “systemic” mistreatment of detainees, including withholding of food and water as punishment.

 Lamont J. Ruffin, acting marshal for U.S. District Court in Washington, wrote in a memo to D.C. officials that he personally visited the facility to verify the preliminary information, which included observations of jail staff members “antagonizing detainees” and “directing detainees to not cooperate” with the review.
 One prisoner was warned to “stop snitching.”
-Jail supervisors, Mr. Ruffin wrote, appeared unaware or uninterested in any of these issues.
+Jail supervisors, Mr. Ruffin wrote, appeared unaware of or uninterested in any of these issues.

-Many of the jail’s problems can be blamed on the fact the facility is 45 years old and that corrections workers have had to deal with the stress of working in unforgiving circumstances during an unprecedented pandemic.
+Many of the jail’s problems can be blamed on the fact the facility is 45 years old, and that corrections workers have had to deal with the stress of working in unforgiving circumstances during an unprecedented pandemic.
 But that doesn’t excuse indifference and abuse.
 It is more than a little troubling that deputy marshals, according to Judge Lamberth, were denied access to the jail after the surprise inspections.
 Ms. Bowser has called the findings of the U.S. Marshal Service “troubling” and has directed the deputy mayor for public safety to undertake an immediate review — with input from outside experts — to take corrective action.
 She should also invite investigation by the Justice Department and then muster the political will to make construction of a new jail not a talking point but a reality.